Just learnt from one of the students that there is a research group working on creating iron-rich bananas - who knew?!

 Favourite thing to do in science: Giving people things to taste!

-One of the things I do is looking at cheese intake, and how it impacts our nutrition and our health.
+My Work: One of the things I do is looking at cheese intake, and how it impacts our nutrition and our health.
 I’m interested in how people taste things as well

 I am a nutrition researcher, working for the ‘Healthy Cheeses’ group in UCD.
 One of the things I look at it the intake of various types of cheese in Ireland, and how they impact our nutrition.

 Cheese is a really good source of lots of nutrients, like calcium, magnesium, phosphorus, and B-vitamins, which are needed for lots of things in our bodies, like bone health as well as muscle and brain function.
 However, cheese is also a source of salt, which is already too high in our diets, and a source of saturated fat, which many people believe to have a negative impact on heart health.

 Recent evidence suggests that the link between saturated fat and heart disease also depends on the food, and that cheese may in fact have a positive impact on heart health!
 The theory is that there is something special about the matrix of cheese – the saturated fat in cheese is held together in a structure, with calcium and proteins that may affect how the fat is processed by the body.
 I am currently running a study to look at this ‘matrix’ theory in more detail.
 I am also interested in sensory evaluation – the science of how we see, smell, touch as taste things – and how different people can have different perceptions due to their genetics.

 My Typical Day: I meet participants, take some blood, and send them away with cheese to eat every day for the next 6 weeks.